ansys/pyansys-dev-guide/doc/source/packaging/structure.rst

   For more information, see :ref:`readme_files`.
 In newer projects, however, the ``index.rst`` file uses a grid of cards to present the organization of the documentation in a visual manner.

-You generally add any images or documents that you would like to includein a ``_static`` directory.
+You generally add any images or documents that you would like to include in a ``_static`` directory.

 The ``src`` directory